giantswarm/rfc/labelling-wc-apps/README.md

 This is required for:

 - deleting a workload cluster on CAPI;
-- displaying a workload cluster's defining apps in Happa.
+- displaying a workload cluster's defining apps in a client like the web UI (happa).

 ## Deleting a workload cluster on CAPI

-To delete a workload cluster on CAPI we need to identify corresponding cluster app.
+To delete a workload cluster on CAPI, we need to identify the corresponding cluster app.

 ### Current state